AngCamp/PavLabEngrams/EngramCellClassifier/JeagerEngramCellGenesignaturesinotherdatasets.md

 Here I am using the DEGs published by Jeager et al., (2018).
 When I attempted this clustering using all the gene’s in the Hochgerner5k dataset nothing came up.
 I successfully identify engram cells here with the restricted gene list.
-So what we are seing here are not primary drivers of variance relative to most genes, even within the cell type matching the Jeager data at a similar developmental timepoint.
-We will need to address this later in the work.
-But here what I end up finding is a realtively rare cell type, defined by expression of 1hr markers as well as markers that last from 1hr to 5hrs. <br> <br>
+So what we are seeing here are not primary drivers of variance relative to most genes, even within the cell type matching the Jeager data at a similar developmental timepoint.
+But here what I end up finding is a realtively rare cell type, defined by expression of 1hr markers as well as markers that last from 1hr to 5hrs.
+<br> <br>

 ``` r
 #loading the 5k dataset